jhsimpson/atom-docs/index.rst

 The **Access to Memory** (`AtoM <http://www.accesstomemory.org/>`__ ) project welcomes community contributions to its documentation.
-All AtoM documents are publicly released under a Creative Commons Attribution-ShareAlike 3.0 Unported licence (`CC BY SA <http://creativecommons.org/licenses/by-sa/3.0/>`__), and we rely on input, contributions, and translations from our community to make our documents as useful and accessible as they can be.
+All AtoM documents are publicly released under a Creative Commons Attribution-ShareAlike 4.0 licence (`CC BY SA <http://creativecommons.org/licenses/by-sa/4.0/>`__), and we rely on input, contributions, and translations from our community to make our documents as useful and accessible as they can be.
 Information on how to contribute to our documentation is included :ref:`below